 In our work together, we may focus on initial symptom relief at first, though we may also take more time to look deeply at the foundations from which problems and patterns of relating have originated.
 The relationship we develop becomes a crucible for change.

-In addition to providing psychotherapy, I also see children, adolescents, and adults for psychological testing and consultation.
-Such evaluation might be important for diagnosing a specific learning disability, assessing general intellectual abilities, understanding personality functioning, or clarifying a mental health diagnosis.
-A psychological report is always completed as part of the assessment.
+In addition to providing psychotherapy, I also see children, adolescents, and adults for psychological testing and evaluation.
+Such testing might be important for diagnosing a specific learning or neurodevelopmental disorder, assessing general intellectual abilities, understanding personality functioning, or clarifying a mental health diagnosis.
+A psychological report is always completed as part of the evaluation.
 I am also available to provide consultation to a primary care physician, school officials, court personnel, or other professionals.
+Under some circumstances, I am able to provide expert testimony for legal proceedings.

 AREAS OF SPECIALTY